Deng Xia: Career under Huan Wen

 Deng Xia's last noted activity would be in 369, during Huan Wen's campaign against Former Yan.
 He and Zhu Xu defeated the Former Yan general Fu Yan at Linzhu (林渚, around present-day Xinzheng, Henan).
 Ultimately, the campaign ended disastrously as Huan Wen was defeated at the Battle of Fangtou.
 Huan Wen was greatly angered and ashamed at his defeat.
-He had always feared that Deng Xia's courage would get in the way of his imperial ambition, so he used this campaign as an excuse to remove him from office.
+He had always feared that Deng Xia's courage would get in the way of his imperial ambition, so he used this campaign as an excuse to remove Deng from office.

-Some time after his removal from his office, Deng Xia visited the imperial tombs.
+Sometime after his removal from office, Deng Xia visited the imperial tombs.
 Along the way, he met Huan Wen again, who noticed that Deng Xia had grown thinner.
-When he asked him why, Deng Xia said, "For being ashamed before Shuda, I am not able to not regret the broken pot."
-(Note: This references a man named Meng Min, whose courtesy name was Shuda and lived during the Eastern Han dynasty.
+When he asked him why, Deng Xia replied, "I am ashamed before Shuda, for I cannot forget the broken pot."
+(Note: This references a man named Meng Min (孟敏), whose courtesy name was Shuda and lived during the Eastern Han dynasty.
 The story goes that Meng Min was carrying a pot when suddenly it fell.
 Meng Min continued to walk on and never looked back at the pot.
-When asked why, he said "The pot was already broken, why bother looking at it?"
+When asked why by Confucian scholar Guo Tai (郭泰), he said "The pot was already broken, why bother looking at it?"
 Thus, Deng Xia was basically saying that he could not suppress his regret and move on.)
 Deng Xia died not long after, and he was posthumously awarded the office of Grand Warden of Luling (廬陵; around present-day Ji'an, Jiangxi).